 “I dispersed them among the nations, and they were scattered through the countries; I judged them according to their conduct and their actions.
 And wherever they went among the nations they profaned My holy name, for it was said of them, “These are the Lord’s people, and yet they had to leave His land.”
 (Ezekiel 36:19)

 They profaned His Holy Name.
 Where is the good news?
 The same prophet who dug through a hole and prepared his traveling bags in broad daylight would also proclaim and speak a proclamation over dry, dead bones and watch them shake and come together, dressed and clothed like a great army.
 Although the Father corrects those who are His children, He is a God of restoration and healing.
-He is a loving Father and just like any parent, He wants to raise healthy children who have good eyesight and a heart tender and ready to be obedient.
-He is a Yah that sees us even when we don’t see well.
+He is a loving Father, and just like any parent, He wants to raise healthy children who have good eyesight and a heart tender and ready to be obedient.
+He sees us even when we don’t see well.
 He wants to restore sight to the blind and give blindness to those who think they see well.
 Today if you have eye trouble, gaze upon His Word.
 Invite Him to your table and eat bread with Him.
 Think of His Great Name–His Holy Name and His longing to be intimate with us.
 May we remember our wedding vows and our journey with Him.
 May eye salve be applied, and scales fall off.
 May we see with divine sight.

 Beautiful written.
 I’m left speechless in searching my own vision and heart.
 Thank you.

 You are one of the greatest gifts the Father has ever given me.
 A blessing in my old age.